KChen-lab/Monopogen/README.md

 * ggplot2

 **!Note**
 We have put the binary compatibility tools including samtools, bcftools, beagle in the app folder.
-We fixed the version of such tools because the output formats vary a lot with different versions.
+We fixed the version because the output formats vary a lot with different versions.
 If you are not able to run them, you can compile them in you system.
 We only test on these tools on following versions:

 * samtools Version: 1.2 (using htslib 1.2.1)
 * bcftools Version: 1.8 (using htslib 1.8)